For many people, it definitely pays to take out income protection insurance and protect their salary.

 Will your employer pay you or your family in case of incapacity or long-term ill-health?

-If your employer will pay the full 28 weeks then you can choose a policy with a longer deferred period (i.e. it doesn’t start to pay out for a longer time) as that will have considerably cheaper premiums than a policy which starts to pay out sooner.
+If your employer will pay the full 28 weeks, then you can choose a policy with a longer deferred period (i.e. it doesn’t start to pay out for a longer time).
+That will have considerably cheaper premiums than a policy which starts to pay out sooner.

-If you find yourself answering no to both of these questions, or if you are self-employed, then you really do need income protection insurance in some form.
+If you find yourself answering negatively to both of the above questions, or if you are self-employed, then you really do need income protection insurance in some form.

 What about other forms of protection insurance?

-With payment protection insurance (PPI) making headlines for all the wrong reasons and critical illness cover rarely doing what it says on the tin, income protection insurance is a much more reliable option for most.
+With payment protection insurance (PPI) making headlines for all the wrong reasons, income protection insurance is a much more reliable option for most.
 Why?

-- Things like PPI and mortgage protection are designed to cover one cost, one specific debt, rather than day-to-day expenses and bills.
+- Things like PPI and mortgage protection are designed to cover one specific debt, rather than day-to-day expenses and bills.